 ❱ Price growth appears to have stalled out, which isn’t surprising given that mortgage rates were above 7% for almost the entire quarter.
 I expect home prices to remain fairly static for the fourth quarter as buyers and sellers wait to see where mortgage rates are headed.

 Mortgage rates continued trending higher in the third quarter of 2023 and are now at levels we have not seen since the fall of 2000.
 Mortgage rates are tied to the interest rate (yield) on 10-year treasuries, and they move in the opposite direction of the economy.
 Unfortunately for mortgage rates, the economy remains relatively buoyant, and though inflation is down significantly from its high, it is still elevated.
 These major factors and many minor ones are pushing Treasury yields higher, which is pushing mortgage rates up.
 Given the current position of the Federal Reserve, which intends to keep rates “higher for longer,” it is unlikely that home buyers will get much reprieve when it comes to borrowing costs any time soon.

 With such a persistently positive economy, I have had to revise my forecast yet again.
 I now believe rates will hold at current levels before starting to trend down in the spring of next year.

 Northwest Oregon and Southwest Washington Days on Market

-❱ The average time it took to sell a home in the final quarter of 2022 was 50 days.
+❱ The average time it took to sell a home in the third quarter of 2023 was 49 days.